USPS Gave Themselves 10 Years to Do an 18-Month Job

 If you're an e-commerce brand or a company shipping products, here's what I'd think about:

-Watch the service metrics, not the press releases.
-USPS claims they're closing in on 95% on-time delivery.
-Maybe.
-But service reliability during a turnaround is inconsistent by definition.
+- **Watch the service metrics, not the press releases.** USPS claims they're closing in on 95% on-time delivery.
+Maybe they are, but service reliability during a turnaround is inconsistent by definition.
 Track your actual delivery performance.

-The Postal Service had a choice in 2021.
-Move fast, make hard decisions, take the hit now.
+The Postal Service had a choice in 2021: move fast, make the hard decisions, and take the hit now.
 Instead, they wrote a 10-year plan and hoped the world would wait.

 It didn't.